 3. They both interact with the human body: THC via the Endocannabinoid system and psilocybin via serotonin neurotransmitter receptors.

 4. The effects of both can vary widely depending on the dose, the strain, the potency, method of consumption, and tolerance

 For example, if you were to vaporize a 30% THC strain of cannabis you would feel the potent body and mind-focused effects quite rapidly.
 In comparison, if you eat a 10mg cannabis edible, it would take 30 to 60 minutes for you to feel mild body-focused effects

 Some people can feel lethargic and lazy when they consume cannabis.
 Whereas other people can feel focused and productive.
 Even when consuming the exact same strain through the exact same method of consumption.
 Weird right?
-Goes to show how unique every human on the planet is.
+Goes to show how unique each human is and how unique each plant or fungus is.

 How does THC and psilocybin contrast?

 As with THC, psilocybin alters sensory perception.
 But the magic mushroom effects are quite a bit more noticeable and striking.

 A study done in 2012 suggests that psilocybin decreases activity in areas of the brain responsible for constraining your experience of the world and keeping it orderly